 *UK fee payers only (see Terms and Conditions for further details).

-The Integrated Foundation Year (IFY) for this economics BSc degree offers a new and exciting route into studying for a degree, attracting ambitious and driven students who are willing to learn and advance.
+• The Integrated Foundation Year (IFY) for this University Economics BSc degree offers a new and exciting route into studying for a degree, attracting ambitious and driven students who are willing to learn and advance.

-If you have non-standard qualifications or do not quite meet the admissions requirements for this Economics course, we can offer you a fantastic opportunity to study a four year Economics programme which includes a Integrated Foundation Year.
+If you have non-standard qualifications or do not quite meet the admissions requirements for this Economics course, we can offer you a fantastic opportunity to study a four year BSc Economics with foundation year programme which includes a Integrated Foundation Year.
 The Integrated Foundation Year will help you develop the theoretical/practical and academic skills you need, in order to successfully progress to the full award.

 Our four-year courses will enable you to successfully follow the degree pathway of your choice while gaining essential study skills.
 The foundation year of your chosen degree will be studied on a full-time basis and is aimed at supporting the transition to higher education.
 Years two, three and four are then studied as a standard degree programme.